-When the jetty marshall is satisfied that all drivers are ready to start, with engines stopped he will raise a green flag.
+When the jetty marshall is satisfied that all drivers are ready to start, with engines stopped he will raise a green flag. (or alternative indication. "whistle" etc.)

 The O.O.D. or starter will commence the start procedure.

-The O.O.D. or starter may decide at any time, if the judges it necessary, to cancel the start by showing the red flag and recommences the starting procedure again.
+The O.O.D. or starter may decide at any time, if he judges it necessary, to cancel the start by showing a red flag and could recommences the starting procedure again.

 The two minute board is shown.
-Alternatively the time can be lengthened to 3 minutes if notified at driver's meeting.
+Alternatively the time can be lengthened to 3 minutes if notified at a drivers meeting.